Michael DiPietro: Playing career

 On March 18, 2019, DiPietro and teammate Cedrick Andree were announced as the co-winners of the Dave Pinkney Trophy for allowing the fewest goals against in the league.
 In 17 games with the Ottawa 67's, DiPietro had a 12–4–0–0 record with a 2.50 goals-against-average.
 In the playoffs, DiPietro had a 13–0 record with the 67's before suffering an injury in the OHL finals, and did not return as the Guelph Storm won the OHL championship.

 On January 21, 2022, DiPietro would be called up to the NHL on an emergency basis after starter Thatcher Demko was placed into the NHL's COVID-19 protocol.
 On January 23, he would return to the NHL by starting against the St. Louis Blues in a 3–1 loss after goaltender Spencer Martin was also placed on the COVID-19 protocol, stopping 14 of 17 shots.
 On January 27, DiPietro would then be assigned to the Taxi Squad, and would eventually be sent down along with Sheldon Dries to the Abbotsford Canucks a day later on January 28.

 Unable to find traction within the Canucks organization and having earlier submitted a trade request, DiPietro entered his fourth professional season in 2022–23 assigned to the Abbotsford Canucks.
 Before making his season debut, DiPietro was traded by the Canucks to the Boston Bruins, along with prospect Jonathan Myrenberg, in exchange for Jack Studnicka on October 27, 2022.

 During the 2024–25 season with the Providence Bruins, DiPietro had a 26–8–5 record in 40 appearances, finishing second in the league in both victories and save percentage (.927) and third in goals-against average (2.05).
-In recognition of his play, he received the Aldege "Baz" Bastien Memorial Award as AHL goaltender of the year, and was named to the AHL First All-Star Team.
+In recognition of his play, he received the Aldege "Baz" Bastien Memorial Award as AHL goaltender of the year, the Les Cunningham Award for the AHL MVP, and was named to the AHL First All-Star Team.
+After the season, DiPietro was named the inaugural winner of the Doug Messier Award, the PHPA award for most outstanding AHL player, voted on by the association's members.